 Consumers may not fully comprehend the benefits and costs of certain products such as laptops.
-They may not understand complex and technical terms such as processor speed, c) User inexperience d) Myopic Decision-Making

-RAM etc. As a result, consumers may overestimate the marginal benefits of purchasing these products and purchase computers with higher specifications that what they actually need.
+They may not understand complex and technical terms such as processor speed, RAM etc. As a result, consumers may overestimate the marginal benefits of purchasing these products and purchase computers with higher specifications than what they actually need.